drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-06-the-bug!.md

     });
 }
 ```
 So we have our array named "loadedPosts" and we only append the elements after we naively have resolved all promises.
 Now depending on your solution and how you load stuff this may or may not be sufficient.
-I know my posts are there, because I load them from static files, so I can afford to be naive here.
-But this code is fragile if you have transient errors, like one request doesn't resolve, then we will get nothing displayed.
-For now I accept this limitation and risk - but we may need to handle this at some point.
+I know my posts are there because I load them from static files, so I can afford to be naive here.
+But this code is fragile if you have transient errors like one request doesn't resolve, then we will get nothing displayed.
+For now, I accept this limitation and risk - but we may need to handle this at some point.

 Now that we have a way to display posts we need to handle if we are showing a page, a post or a list of posts.
 To render the post, we reuse our function to render pages, this is why we chose markdown, and we have written that previously, so it should work out of the box:
 ```javascript